ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val wine : kotlin.String = merlot // kotlin.String | The name of the wine to get a specific product recommendation for. val maxPrice : java.math.BigDecimal = 50 // java.math.BigDecimal | The maximum price for the specific wine recommendation in USD.
+val apiInstance = DefaultApi() val wine : kotlin.String = merlot // kotlin.String | The type of wine to get a specific product recommendation for. val maxPrice : java.math.BigDecimal = 50 // java.math.BigDecimal | The maximum price for the specific wine recommendation in USD.
 val minRating : java.math.BigDecimal = 0.7 // java.math.BigDecimal | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars.
 val number : java.math.BigDecimal = 3 // java.math.BigDecimal | The number of wine recommendations expected (between 1 and 100).